Links and Silliness: Kirkus, Libraries, and Assorted Updates

 Balogh contravenes the conventions of historical romance by introducing an ingredient the genre is not always known for: intelligence.

-This week I called Kirkus out on that review, explaining all the reasons that review sucked mightily and reflected poorly upon them as a publication, because I was HOLY CRAP MAD.
+This week, explaining all the reasons that review sucked mightily and reflected poorly upon them as a publication, because I was HOLY CRAP MAD.
 Like, steam emerging from my ears and making my hair frizzy so I looked like a cocker spaniel mad.

 Kirkus has responded, and requested that I post their response, to which I replied, “Surely!”
 (I'm not calling you “Shirley.”)